AdrianoEttari/EUSTEMA-Challenge/README.md

 * DATA: here there are all the needed data-set for running the notebooks.
 More precisely, in order to run the preprocessing ones, you just need train\_s.csv and train\_od.csv.
 To run the models notebooks you need final\_train\_od\_dummies.csv and final\_train\_s\_dummies.csv.
 Moreover, there is a data\_for\_plotting.csv file that we used to make interesting visualizations in Tableau.

 * models: in this folder you will find the weights of the fitted models.
+We provide these to you because the models need several time to train.